RPSGT Handbook

 BRPT uses email as its official form of communication.
 Applicants must supply a valid email address.
 Applicants should double check that the email provided in the application is valid and accurate.
 The approval to test and exam confirmation notices are sent to applicants via email.
 They contain important instructions for contacting Pearson VUE to schedule a testing appointment and for completing a testing session.
 The notices also identify the time period for which the test schedule and test window are valid.

 Candidates who work in organizations that have a high security filter for email messages are strongly encouraged to use their home email to receive the approval to test notice.
-If an email approval to test notice is not received within 10 business days after submission of the application, applicants should look in their trash or quarantine folders before contacting the BRPT office to investigate.
+If an email approval to test notice is not received within 10 business days after submission of the application, applicants should look in their trash or spam folders before contacting the BRPT office to investigate.

 Application Verification

-The BRPT verifies all information submitted with applications prior to granting approval to test.
+The BRPT verifies all information submitted on applications prior to granting approval to test.
 This includes verification of the accuracy of the application, eligibility pathway selected, approval signatures, and supporting documents.
 The BRPT may contact the candidate to supply additional information or to clarify questions.
 If this cannot be completed due to inability to verify the accuracy of the application, eligibility pathway, or supporting documents, or the candidate does not provide the additional required documentation as requested, the candidate is declared ineligible.
 The application fee is returned to the candidate less a $50 administrative fee.

 Special Accommodations

 The BRPT complies with the Americans with Disabilities Act (ADA) to try to ensure that otherwise qualified individuals are granted appropriate accommodations so as to permit them to be tested on their true abilities.
 Applicants requiring special accommodations must complete an ADA accommodations request and submit it with the exam application (see last page of handbook).
-Requests for testing accommodations must include documentation from a qualified professional who has provided evaluation or treatment for the candidate of a formally diagnosed and ADA qualified disability.
+Requests for testing accommodations must include documentation from a qualified professional who has provided evaluation or treatment for the candidate of a formally diagnosed and ADA-qualified disability.
 Requests cannot be considered without the required supporting documentation.

 Acceptance for Examination

 After an application is reviewed and approved for eligibility, an approval to test is emailed to the candidate.
-This email will include the link and instructions of how to schedule their exam at their nearest testing center, as well as their Candidate ID number, and their exam window dates to test within.
+This email will include the link and instructions of how to schedule their exam at their nearest testing center, as well as their Candidate ID number and their exam window dates to test within.

 Scheduling a Test Center Appointment

 Approved candidates can schedule an appointment to take the RPSGT exam at their selected testing center on any open date within their approval window.
-Scheduling of testing appointments is done on a first-come first-served basis directly with Pearson VUE, during their normal operating hours.
-The earlier a candidate contacts Pearson VUE the better the chance to obtain the preferred exam date, time, and location.
+Scheduling of testing appointments is done on a first-come, first-served basis directly with Pearson VUE, during their normal operating hours.
+The earlier a candidate contacts Pearson VUE, the better the chance to obtain the preferred exam date, time, and location.
 Contact information for Pearson VUE is included in the approval to test notice emailed to candidates.
 The notice also identifies the time period for which the test window is valid.

 Candidates are responsible for selecting the location of their testing center.
-Whenever possible they should travel to the exam site prior to the examination date to avoid getting lost or arriving late on the day of the exam appointment.
-Late arrivals are not permitted to take the exam and are considered no-show candidates.
+Whenever possible, they should travel to the exam site prior to the examination date to avoid getting lost or arriving late on the day of the exam appointment.
+Late arrivals are not permitted to take the exam and are considered No-Show candidates.

 Canceling an Examination With Refund

-Once a testing appointment is made, a candidate may cancel or withdraw from the examination and receive a partial refund of $400.00.
+Once a testing appointment is made, a candidate may cancel or withdraw from the examination and receive a partial refund of $500.00.
 The $50.00 application processing fee is absorbed once your application has been processed.
 In order cancel an exam and receive a partial refund, the candidate must:

-- Call the BRPT office no later than 24 hours prior to the scheduled examination appointment.
+• Call the BRPT office no later than 24 hours prior to the scheduled examination appointment.

-- Cancel the scheduled appointment directly with Pearson VUE no later than 24 hours prior to the scheduled examination appointment.
+• Cancel the scheduled appointment directly with Pearson VUE no later than 24 hours prior to the scheduled examination appointment.

-Once a candidate has canceled their authorization with the BRPT and also canceled their scheduled exam with Pearson Vue, in order to reschedule an exam they will need to submit a Reapplying Candidate Application.
+Once a candidate has canceled their authorization with the BRPT and also canceled their scheduled exam with Pearson Vue, in order to reschedule an exam, they will need to submit a Reapplying Candidate Application.

 Extraordinary Circumstances

-The BRPT considers a refund or transfer of fees for no-show candidates if they make a request to BRPT in writing within 20 days of the No Show date.
-The request must include an explanation and supporting documentation of the extraordinary circumstances that lead to the No Show status.
+The BRPT considers a refund or transfer of fees for no-show candidates if they make a request to BRPT in writing within 20 days of the No-Show date.
+The request must include an explanation and supporting documentation of the extraordinary circumstances that lead to the No-Show status.

 BLS/CPR Expiration